RetroFloppy/imd2raw/README.md

 the right hardware, create a digital image of that disk.
-Along with the in-band data, there are several pieces of metadata that are stored inside the resulting file (typically suffixed with .IMD) that keep track of many geometric details of the original disk such that it could even be reconsisited again on the appropriate hardware.
+Along with the in-band data, there are several pieces of metadata that are stored inside the resulting file (typically suffixed with .IMD) that keep track of many geometric details of the original disk such that it could even be reconstituted again on the appropriate hardware.

 When using a disk image in emulation or with other disk manipulation tools, they typically expect a "raw" disk image that is a linear reprsentation of exactly and only the in-band sector-by-sector data.